TadiT7/treble_experimentations_wiki/Frequently-asked-questions-(FAQ).md

 A good overview of Project Treble is provided in the following XDA article by M. Rahman:
 [Google’s Project Treble Modularizes Android so OEMs can Update Devices Faster](https://www.xda-developers.com/googles-project-treble-modularize-android-so-oems-can-update-devices-faster/)

-For a more technical discussion of Treble, take a listen to Episode 75 of the Android Developers Backstage podcast: http://androidbackstage.blogspot.ca/2017/08/episode-75-project-treble-for-hal-of-it.html
+For a more technical discussion of Treble, please listen to Episode 75 of the Android Developers Backstage podcast [here](http://androidbackstage.blogspot.ca/2017/08/episode-75-project-treble-for-hal-of-it.html).

 ### Why is it called "treble"?

 It might be a play on the Meghan Trainor song [All About That Bass](https://youtu.be/7PCkvCPvDXk).
 That fits because Project Treble is all about standardizing the **base** of Android; i.e. it's about standardizing the APIs that allow the Android framework to communicate with hardware components.

-### How can I check if my device is treble-enabled?<br/>
+### How can I check if my device is treble-enabled?

 [Method 1](https://play.google.com/store/apps/details?id=com.kevintresuelo.treble) - [Method 2](https://www.xda-developers.com/project-treble-android-oreo/)

-Note that any device that launched with Oreo on it must be treble-enabled.
+Note that any device that launched with Android Oreo it must be treble-enabled.

 You can find an updated supported devices list here: [[Home]]